daviegourevitch/recall-bot/README.md

 # Recall Bot

-A Discord bot that tracks recall notices and provides statistics on recall reasons.
+A Discord bot that tracks recall notices and provides statistics on recall reasons using slash commands.

 ## Features

-- Monitors a specified Discord channel or thread for recall messages
+- Uses slash commands to process recall messages from anywhere in the server
 - Automatically detects messages containing "recalled due to"
 - Extracts and normalizes recall reasons (converts to title case)
 - Maintains a local database of recall reasons and their frequencies
-- Posts formatted statistics after each new recall is detected
+- Posts formatted statistics after each new recall is processed
 - Sorts recall reasons by frequency (most common first)
-- Prevents duplicate processing of the same message
+- Prevents duplicate processing of the same recall message
+- Optional channel parameter to specify where statistics should be posted

 ## Setup